 Leslie Hale, psychic astrologer for Keen.com, agrees, and adds that as this moon trines Neptune, we may feel more compassion for others, and our intuition may seem spot on.
 "Dreams may be vivid and memorable," she says, adding that this connection may "represent spiritual or metaphysical pursuits."
 Make use of that dream journal this week — you never know what your subconscious mind may be trying to tell you.

-The main things we can do for ourselves right now is honour our deepest feelings, prioritise what makes us feel safe and secure, take care of our home, and set healthy boundaries, Murphy says.
+The main things we can do for ourselves right now is honor our deepest feelings, prioritize what makes us feel safe and secure, take care of our home, and set healthy boundaries, Murphy says.
 Do all those things — or, at least, try — and this new moon will be smooth sailing.